cisco-ce/roomos.cisco.com/doc/TechDocs/USBControl.md

 ## Example use of a Third-Party USB input device

 This example shows how to use the keys of a third-party USB input device (e.g., a remote control).
 You can control the standby function, increase and decrease the volume, and control the camera.
 The macro created will listen for relevant events and carry out the associated actions using the API of the room or desk device.
-**Note**: In the command examples below, the text in normal font is entered by you and the text in italics is the response received from the device.
+Note: In the command examples below, the text in normal font is entered by you and the text in italics is the response received from the device.

 1. Sign in to the room or desk device on SSH.
 You need a local admin user.
 2. Configure the device to allow the use of a third-party USB remote control.

 ```
    xConfiguration Peripherals InputDevice Mode: On
    ** end
    OK
 ```

-**Note**: You can check if the configuration is *On* or *Off* by using this command:
+Note: You can check if the configuration is *On* or *Off* by using this command:

 ```
    xConfiguration Peripherals InputDevice Mode
    *c xConfiguration Peripherals InputDevice Mode: On
    ** end
    OK
 ```

 3. Register for feedback, so that we are notified when the remote control buttons are pressed and released.

 ```
    xFeedback Register /event/userinterface/inputdevice
    ** end
    OK
 ```

-**Note**: You can check which feedbacks the device is registered for, using this command:
+Note: You can check which feedbacks the device is registered for, using this command:

 ```
    xFeedback list
    /event/userinterface/inputdevice
    ** end
    OK
 ```

 4. Press and release a button on the remote control to check that feedback registration works.